nakabonne/tstorage/README.md

 # tstorage [![Go Reference](https://pkg.go.dev/badge/mod/github.com/nakabonne/tstorage.svg)](https://pkg.go.dev/mod/github.com/nakabonne/tstorage)

-**This project is under development.
+**NOTE: This project is under development.
 It's not ready for you to use**

 `tstorage` is a fast local in-memory/on-disk storage package for time-series data with a straightforward API.
 Especially ingestion is massively optimized as it provides goroutine safe capabilities of write into and read from TSDB that partitions data points by time.